 When you support a company that utilizes renewable energy or environmentally friendly materials in their manufacturing process, you feed more capital into that sustainable system.
 This, in turn, allows the technology to scale and become cheaper and more widespread, ultimately accelerating the movement towards sustainable alternatives.

 Supporting businesses with social missions directly stimulates the communities that they operate in.
 Purchasing a product from Jelt enables disadvantaged females to earn a living in circumstances that would normally prevent that.
 Jetty sponsors numerous community events throughout the year and inspires people to get out and have a positive impact on the world.

 If we take steps to make sure that our lives and the businesses we support are forces for good, we can shift the paradigm that's currently pitting the free market and convenience against the interests of the human race.
 These steps are as simple as refraining from making irresponsible decisions and paying attention the companies that you purchase from.

 There's a lot more to say, but there's a lot more to do.
 We're working hard to be even better.
-You can expect carbon-neutral shipping, eco-friendly packaging, sustainable living tips, and a community discussion forum in the coming months.
 We're excited to start changing the world, and we're excited to have you joining us.